-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, Broomhill bank school] recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - Broomhill bank school recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, New Ash Green Primary School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community.
+New Ash Green Primary School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+LGBT is included within our Relationship and Sex Education and Health Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.